November 1982 Irish general election

 The November 1982 Irish general election to the 24th Dáil was held on Wednesday, 24 November, three weeks after the dissolution of the 23rd Dáil on 4 November by President Patrick Hillery, on the request of Taoiseach Charles Haughey following a defeat of the government in a motion of confidence.
 The general election took place in 41 Dáil constituencies throughout Ireland for 166 seats in Dáil Éireann, the house of representatives of the Oireachtas.

 The 24th Dáil met at Leinster House on 14 December to nominate the Taoiseach for appointment by the president and to approve the appointment of a new government of Ireland.
-Garret FitzGerald was appointed Taoiseach, forming the 19th Government of Ireland, a coalition government of Fine Gael and the Labour Party.
+Garret FitzGerald was appointed Taoiseach, forming the 19th government of Ireland, a coalition government of Fine Gael and the Labour Party.

 Campaign

 The second general election of 1982 took place just nine months after the election in February of the same year.
-There had never before been three general elections within eighteen months.
+It was the first time there had been three general elections within eighteen months.

-The general election was caused by the loss of support of the Independent TD Tony Gregory and the Workers' Party for the Fianna Fáil government.
-This was due to the government introducing substantial budget cuts, which the left-wing Teachta Dála (TDs) would not support.
+The general election was caused by the loss of support of the Independent Teachta Dála (TD) Tony Gregory and the Workers' Party for the Fianna Fáil government.
+This was due to the government introducing substantial budget cuts, which the left-wing TDs would not support.
 While economic issues dominated the campaign, the parties were weary of having to fight yet another general election.